pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 TiDB Cloud lets you pay for database cluster compute resources by hour, which is ideal for dynamic workloads.

-In TiDB Cloud, you can control your cluster size easily by specifying the node quantity and vCPUs size of TiDB, TiKV, and TiFlash<sup>beta</sup>.
+In TiDB Cloud, you can control your cluster size easily by specifying the node quantity and node size of TiDB, TiKV, and TiFlash<sup>beta</sup>.

 The specified node quantity and associated vCPUs determine your hourly compute cost.